KashishV999/WhiskerHaven/README.md

 # WhiskerWay

-WhiskerWay is a modern cat  platform connecting feline friends with forever homes.
+WhiskerWay is a modern cat adoption platform connecting feline friends with forever homes.
 It helps users browse adoptable cats from local shelters, view detailed profiles, and streamline the adoption process.

 ## Features